Main

 June [Jupiter's mother], "ae 40" to Matthew White [relation, if any, unknown].

-According to the 1792 Natchez District Census, translated from the Spanish handwritten records, the household of Jupiter's possible new owner "Margareta Row" was on 400 arpents of land in the Buffalo Creek (BC) area, and counted 7 white persons and 3 slaves [Adams Co.
+According to the 1792 Natchez District Census, translated from the Spanish handwritten records, the household of Jupiter's possible new owner "Margareta Row" owned 400 arpents of land in the Buffalo Creek (BC) area, and counted 7 white persons and 3 slaves.
+Of the other possible owners of Jupiter, Waterman Crane had land in Bayou Pierre but no slaves and the household of Benet Truly was not in the census [Adams Co.
 Mississippi Genealogy & History Network].

 The Buffalo Creek area in the 1792 Census is now approximately part of Adams and Wilkinson Counties (see present day map for location of Wilkinson Co.
 MS).